-The Therapeutic Lifestyle Change (TLC) diet was developed by the National Institute of Health’s National Cholesterol Education Program to curb cholesterol.
-A TLC diet is composed of fruits, bread, cereal, pasta, vegetables, and lean meat.
+The Therapeutic Lifestyle Change (TLC) diet is part of the National Institute of Health’s National Cholesterol Education Program to curb cholesterol.
+A TLC diet comprises fruits, bread, cereal, pasta, vegetables, and lean meat.

-As one of the best diets for healthy eating, it’s a great option for those trying to lower bad cholesterol in the body.
-So keep in mind that isn’t exactly geared towards weight loss — rather, it helps reduce cholesterol.
+As one of the best diets for healthy eating, it’s an excellent option for those trying to lower the bad cholesterol in their bodies.
+A TLC diet is more about reducing one’s cholesterol.
+The weight loss is simply a welcome bonus.

 Those who follow a TLC diet restrict meat consumption to no more than five ounces a day.
 If you’re craving meat, the better option would be to eat fish, turkey, or skinless chicken instead.

 6. MIND Diet